Construction Injuries: Key Takeaways

 8. Overexertion

-Working long hours in extreme conditions, such as extreme heat, cold and humidity, can lead to various injuries for workers on a construction site.
+Working long hours in unfavorable conditions, such as extreme heat, cold, and humidity, can lead to heat strokes, dehydration, muscle strains, or joint injuries.

 9. Electrocution